If your struggling with relationship issues, please take our survey to see the severity

-There exists also the unrealistic expectation that one can validly expect and demand that one's own emotional and other needs can be met and fulfilled through objects, and relationships with others.
+There exists also the unrealistic expectation that one can validly expect and demand that one’s own emotional and other needs can be met and fulfilled through objects, and relationships with others.
 This object attachment underpins much of western thought, beliefs, and social norms.
-The notion of getting one's own needs met through romantic relationship is a recurring theme in the distorted notions that underlie the Western romantic stereotypes of love and relationship.
+The notion of getting one’s own needs met through a romantic relationship is a recurring theme in the distorted notions that underlie the Western romantic stereotypes of love and relationship.

 The projection of one’s needs outside oneself has also led to rampant consumerism, and escalating rates of divorce, depression, addictions and suicide.
 In some cases there is equally an aversion to intimacy and the engagement that comes from adult relationships.
 Many shades of both exist.

 The way society expresses these distorted beliefs through marketing, selling, in books and films, is merely an unconscious acting out of what are really unmet universal needs that were blocked, frustrated or denied during the formative years of childhood.
 The infancy/oral and oedipal stages of childhood development form the basis of the way in the later adult will approach and attempt adult relationships.
 The unmet needs from these childhood stages will be patterned in the adult psyche, awaiting a chance to be expressed through the inner child of the adult, via projection and demand onto the partner.

 This connection drive or impulse forms much of the basis of the misunderstood word “eros”, whose current societal association has been debased to a sexual/pornographic context, rather than understanding its true basis as that for a heart/soul connection between two people.
 Because we are embodied, and have evolved from an animal instinctual basis, these base drives and instincts will also unconsciously motivate us on occasion to seek heart/soul connection at the bodily level via sex or the intimacy of sharing ideas, sensations, feelings and experiences.